Tips For Woodburning On Different Grain Patterns

 • Interlocked Grains: Woods such as walnut can present challenges due to their interlocked grain patterns.
 The variation in grain density can produce unexpected burning effects.
 A steady hand and experience are essential to mastering this type of wood.

-See also Essential Accessories To Enhance Your Pyrography Tools
+See also How To Level Up Your Pyrography Game With Specialty Tools

 Color Considerations